Persulence/wormaudio/README.md

 ### wormaudio-editor

 This is the GUI editor component.
-There is a top-level target for building the editor:
+There is a top-level cmake target for building the editor (`build_editor`)

 #### Linux

-Dependencies on a debian-based system:
+Dependencies on a debian-based system (Some may be missing):

 ```
 swig